Andres-Lesmes/Credit_Risk_Analysis/README.md

 The Easy Ensemble Classifier has a balanced accuracy score of about 93%.
 The high risk precision is 9% with a sensitivity of 92%.
 The low risk precision is 100% with a sensitivity of 94%.

 ## Summary
+After comparing these 6 models I recommend using the Easy Ensemble Classifier since it is the one that give us the best balanced accuracy score (93%).
+Eventhough, it is the one with the best precission to predict high risk; I do recommend not to use this model in order to predict high risk loans since its precision for it is just 4%.
+The model should be used to predict low risk loans in order to approve loans.